 During the term time we arrange drivers to drive members from University Park Campus to Cranwell.
-For this we charge around £5 per person to cover the cost of the driver’s petrol.
-On the rare occasions that a driver can not be found, we often travel to Cranwell (Sleaford) via train, which costs around £10.
+For this we charge around £7.50 per person to cover the cost of the driver’s petrol.
+On the rare occasions that a driver can not be found, we can travel to Cranwell (Sleaford) via train, which costs around £10.

 How much does it cost?

 Gliding is surprisingly affordable.
 Our membership is one of the lowest in the country and our flying fees are very competitive.
-You can expect to spend less than £20 per visit.
+With flights from £7, you can expect to spend around £21 plus transport on each trip.
 Our full up to date price list can be found here.

 How long does it take to learn?

-The average number of training flights required before you will fly solo is 60, however it is entirely down to how often you fly and how quickly you learn.
-Some people do it in less, some people need a bit longer.
+The average number of training flights required before you will fly solo is around 60, however it is largely down to how often you fly and how quickly you learn.
+Some people do it in less, some people need a bit longer, so don’t be discouraged if it takes you a few more than others at the club.
 If you start in September and attend regularly, you will hopefully be solo by the summer!